Postgraduate in Feline Medicine

 Competencies and objectives:

-• Understand the aetiology of cancer and how to clinically evaluate clinical signs related to the most common malignancies in cats.
+• Understand the aetiology of cancer and how to clinically evaluate clinical signs related to the

-• Develop a logical approach to feline oncology, interpretation of diagnostic tests and potential
+• Develop a logical approach to feline oncology, interpretation of diagnostic tests and potential treatment including supportive care

-• Understand clinical presentation, management, and treatment of feline lymphoma.
+• Understand clinical presentation, management, and treatment of feline lymphoma

-• Know how to approach and manage cutaneous, respiratory, mediastinal and mammary tumours.
+• Know how to approach and manage cutaneous, respiratory, mediastinal and mammary tumours

 Module Summary:

-• Aetiology of cancer, paraneoplastic syndromes, clinical staging and antineoplastic treatment.
+• Aetiology of cancer, paraneoplastic syndromes, clinical staging and antineoplastic treatment

-• Alimentary, peripheral and extranodal lymphoma.
+• Alimentary, peripheral and extranodal lymphoma

-• How to diagnose and manage the most common cutaneous tumours.
+• How to diagnose and manage the most common cutaneous tumours

-• Tumours of the respiratory tract and mediastinum.
+• Tumours of the respiratory tract and mediastinum

-• Mammary tumours: staging, treatment and prognosis.
+• Mammary tumours: staging, treatment and prognosis

 Speaker: Elisabetta Treggiari

-MODULE 11: Feline endocrinology
+MODULE 11: Feline Emergency and Critical Care

-Date: 29th November 2025
+Date: 21-22 November 2026

 Modality: Streaming